 Cedar is a domestic wood that grows on the east and west coasts of the US.
 It has some great qualities that are important in woodworking.

-I know you’re probably curious about, Is Cedar a strong wood?
+So, let’s find out, Is Cedar a strong wood?

 But there’s a lot more to know about the strength of Cedar wood.

-Furthermore, I’ll answer some frequently asked questions about the strength of Cedar compared to other popular wood types as well.
+Furthermore, I’ll answer some frequently asked questions as well.

 Let’s jump in!